Configuration by Package Type

 Q: Which Docker container engines are verified for PTC?

-A: JFrog has lab-verified OrbStack, Rancher Desktop, Colima, docker, nerdctl, and crane.
+A: This documentation covers OrbStack, Rancher Desktop, Colima, docker, and nerdctl.
 Podman is not supported.
-See Docker / OCI — clients verified by JFrog.
+See Docker — clients verified by JFrog.

-Q: How do I make npm work inside Docker containers behind Zscaler?
+Q: How do I make npm work inside Docker containers behind SASE?

-A: Bake or mount the Zscaler CA and set NODE_EXTRA_CA_CERTS.
+A: Bake or mount the SASE CA and set NODE_EXTRA_CA_CERTS.
 Containers do not inherit the host trust store automatically.
 See Docker Configuration for npm (Node.js).

 Q: Why is HF_HUB_DISABLE_XET=1 required for Hugging Face?